MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 - possibly more.

 These changes can affect
-- the amount of customers who enter the bar,
-- how easy to achieve a police blitz is,
+- how easy to achieve a police blitz is (e.g. a poster advertising alcohol will make the police far more alert),
-- the amount of tips left,
+- the amount of tips left (e.g. "Tip your local barkeeper <3"),

-> - the difficulty of the blitz minigame
+- the difficulty and/or duration of the blitz minigame (e.g. "We respect the police in this establishment!")
-> - the duration of the day
+- the duration of the day (e.g. "Bar open until late today!")

 and possibly more.